-Payouts with respect to PRSUs granted in 2021 will be determined in early 2024 following the conclusion of the three-year performance cycle.
+Payouts with respect to PRSUs granted in 2021 will be determined in early 2024 following the conclusion of the threeyear performance cycle.

-Although we believe that Viatris stock is significantly undervalued and this modifier is measured on a three-year time frame, based on the relevant stock prices on the close of business April 25, 2022, any payouts of PRSUs would be automatically reduced by 30%.
+Although we believe that Viatris stock is significantly undervalued and this modifier is measured on a three-year time frame, based on the relevant stock prices as of the close of business (5:00 p.m.
+Eastern Time) on September 30, 2022, any payouts of PRSUs would be automatically reduced by 30%.